shakes76/PatternAnalysis-2023/recognition/OASIS-Style-GAN2-s4696807/README.md

 ### Style Vector Noise of 5
 ![Epoch1/w5](assets/generated_samples/epoch0/w5/img_0.png)

-In the training images captured above after a single epoch, the generator and discriminator models are just starting to grasp the fundamental structure of the brain images.
-However, at this early stage, the generator model is yet to fully recognise that the images are supposed to be in black and white, as it initially generates them in color.
-Subsequent epochs will likely see a rapid adjustment as the generator learns to produce black and white images.
+In the training images obtained after a single epoch, we observe that the generator and discriminator models are in the early stages of comprehending the basic structure of the brain images.
+However, at this nascent point in training, the generator model has not yet fully comprehended that the images should be in black and white, leading to an initial production of color images.
+It is expected that in the ensuing epochs, the generator will undergo a swift adjustment and learn to produce black and white images, aligning more closely with the intended output.
+This adaptation is indicative of the model's learning capability and its potential to quickly fine-tune its performance in response to training.

 ## Generated Images after 20 Epochs